sonyarianto/mini-php-framework/README.md

 5. That's it, now to to your browser at access to `http://localhost:3000`
 6. Extend it for your further needs.

+## What do you mean extend?

+- For example if you want to add database connection capabilities, just use PDO or any other method like ORM and others.
+- For example if you want to add cache capabilities, just use memcache, redis or any other techniques.
+- For example if you want to add user session capabilitites, just use PHP session or any other techniques.
+- Just use your imagination to extend and just plug and play other component and adjust accordingly.

+## Issues or ideas or contribute?

+Just submit via GitHub issue or submit your PR.
+We are happy to review.

 ## License

 MIT